 About the Artist

 Rebecca Anne Brady is an established painter and fibre artist based in Picnic Point, New South Wales.
-Her bespoke styles are influenced by her connection to the landscape, woven from the narrative of her life and adventures which are connected to the relationship with her children.
+Her bespoke style is shaped by the narrative of her life and family adventures, deeply connected to her relationship with her children.

-Rebecca’s unique and creative response to the Australian landscape is detailed and vibrant.
-Her compositions have been described as a kaleidoscope of colour and decorative markings that take the viewer on an adventurous journey.
-The many layers within Rebecca’s tufted tapestries and mixed media paintings are collaged, revealing hints of flora and a blend of textures and colours that celebrate the subject matter.
+Rebecca’s work is detailed and vibrant, with compositions often described as a kaleidoscope of colour and decorative markings that invite the viewer on an expressive journey.
+Rich layers within her tufted tapestries and mixed media paintings are intricately collaged, revealing subtle motifs and a dynamic interplay of texture, pattern, and colour.

 Rebecca’s first fabric collection for Rathenart Designs was launched in the Summer of 2011 at Las Vegas Fashion Week.
-She has continued to create and exhibit award winning works both nationally and internationally.
-Such exhibitions and awards pertain to Penrith Regional Gallery, Casula Powerhouse, Palazzo Velli Gallery, Rome, Italy and Gallery 11:11 North Epping.
+Since then, she has continued to create and exhibit award-winning work both nationally and internationally, including at Penrith Regional Gallery, Casula Powerhouse, Palazzo Velli Gallery in Rome, and Gallery 11:11 North Epping.

 Representation